Bajos del Toro: A Full Guide to Costa Rica’s Hidden Gem | 2026

 Alright, let me spill the beans about my unforgettable Bajos del Toro waterfall hike.

-Now, for you future trailblazers, wear comfy shoes.
-Seriously, you’re gonna thank me later.
+Now, for your future trailblazers, wear comfy shoes.
+Seriously, you’re going to thank me later.

 The hike is a bit of a workout, but the payoff?
-Oh, it’s the majestic Bajos del Toro waterfall, and trust me, it’s worth every step.
+It’s the majestic Bajos del Toro waterfall, and trust me, it’s worth every step.

-For those itching to plan their own adventure, you totally can.
+For those itching to plan their adventure, you totally can.

 Timing matters.
 We did our hike in the morning, and the sunlight hitting the waterfall was like nature’s spotlight.
 Pro tip: if you can, go early for that magical touch.